 The Tragedy of Othello, the Moor of Venice (1603) by William Shakespeare revolves around two central characters.
 The first is the respected Moorish commander of the Venetian army, Othello.
 The second is his subservient officer who he repeatedly passes over elevating in station.
 This is the jealous, conniving, racist, and potentially sociopathic Iago.

 In the beginning of the play, Othello is defending of Cyprus against invasion by the Turks.
 He has recently married Desdemona as a prize for his war prowess.
 This is done against the wishes of her father; she is a beautiful and wealthy Venetian lady much younger than himself.
-But, it is implied that her father’s hesitation has more to do with the age gap since he is moved by some of Iago’s racist comments.
+But, it is also implied that her father’s hesitation has more to do with the age gap, since he is moved by some of Iago’s racist comments.

 Throughout the duration of the play, Iago takes his vengeance for his Othello’s perceived offense.
-He maliciously stokes Othello’s hidden insecurities and jealousy so that eventually, the typically measured man kills his beloved wife in a fit of blind, all-consuming rage.
+He maliciously stokes Othello’s hidden insecurities and jealousy so that the typically measured man kills his beloved wife in a fit of blind, all-consuming rage.
 Due to its themes of passion, trickery, jealousy, racial relations, amorality, and psychological analysis, Othello remains a cultural sensation that is still widely read, performed, and adapted today.

 Brave New World by Aldous Huxley